flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/06_descent.md

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is a requirement to fly any airliner even, in Microsoft Flight Simulator.

-    Also, you will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
-    Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists)

 ---

 ## Prerequisites